 As a translation agency

 As part of our recruitment process, we ask our translators and interpreters to provide the details of two people they have carried out translation or interpreting work for.
 This way, we can check the quality of previous work.
-Quite a few candidates have asked whether they should expect a translation tests and some of them were keen on taking one.
+Quite a few candidates have asked whether they should expect a translation test and some of them were keen on taking one.
 While we appreciate their enthusiasm, I am afraid some others may take advantage of them, as I will explain later on in this article.

 Why we cannot and do not give translation tests